 • Allowed range of the physical value after scaling

-• Type of the parameter like status, measured value etc
+• Type of parameter — status, measured value, etc.

-It defines the connector to be used for service tools and defines functions and messages required to perform diagnostic services and calibrate the system.
-It defines the Diagnostic Messages (DM) and Diagnostic Trouble Codes (DTC) and allows.
+The J1939/73 standard is the core of vehicle diagnostics and fault code analysis within the SAE J1939 protocol ecosystem.
+It defines the connector to be used for service tools and specifies the functions and messages required to perform vehicle diagnostics and fault code analysis.
+Through Diagnostic Messages (DMs) and Diagnostic Trouble Codes (DTCs), J1939/73 enables comprehensive vehicle diagnostics and fault code analysis, allowing:

 • Reading/writing to ECU memory